 NFS 3220 Nutrition Assessment 2 s.h.
 An examination of the process of obtaining and interpreting nutritional data.
 Students gain experience with medical documentation and explore appropriate uses for nutrition support.
+Prerequisites: BIO 2250 and NFS 2270.

-NFS 3250 Medical Nutrition Therapy I

-Physiological basis for modification of the normal diet as a preventive measure or therapeutic aid in certain diseases and disor- ders of the body.
-Prerequisites: BIO 2240 and NFS 3220.
+NFS 3250 Medical Nutrition Therapy I 3 s.h.
+Physiological basis for modification of the normal diet as a preventive measure or therapeutic aid in certain diseases and disorders of the body.
+Prerequisites: BIO 2250 and NFS 3220.

-NFS 3290 Topics in Food and Nutrition 1 s.h. (max.
-3 s.h.)
+NFS 3290 Topics in Food and Nutrition 1 s.h. (max 3 s.h.)
 Specialized study of contemporary topics in food and nutrition.
 Students explore concepts related to food intake and nutrition, enabling them to better serve the consumer.
 Topics vary by semester.
 Students may take the course up to three times, provided the content is distinct.

-Environmental Foods and Nutrition (ENV) NFS 3310 2 s.h.
+NFS 3310 Environmental Foods and Nutrition (ENV) 2 s.h.
 Study of issues related to sustainable agriculture, local food supply, organic farming, and other issues related to nutritional health and the environment.
 Hands-on experience working with organic farming.

-NFS 3360 Lodging Management I (HMG) 3 s.h.
+NFS 3360 Lodging Management I (HTM) 3 s.h.

-NFS 3380 Nutrition Education and Counseling
+NFS 3380 Nutrition Education and Counseling 3 s.h.
 Designing instructional units and materials for teaching nutrition and health principles to children and adults.
 Counseling theories, motivational interviewing, and behavior modification are covered.
-Prerequisite: NFS 2220 or NFS 2250.
+Prerequisite: NFS 2220 or NFS 2270.

-NFS 3460 Food Service Management I (HMG) 3 s.h.
+NFS 3460 Food Service Management I (HTM) 3 s.h.
 Purchasing standards, buying procedures, storage principles, and factors affecting quality, efficiency, and economy in quantity food production and service.
 Laboratory experience related to quantity food preparation and service.
 Safety and efficiency in the use and care of specialized equipment.
 Lecture 2 hours, laboratory 3 hours.
 Prerequisites: MGT 2360, NFS 2260.

-Market Field Study (HMG) NFS 3660 2 s.h.
+NFS 3660 Market Field Study (HTM) 2 s.h.

 NFS 3910 Cooperative Education 1-4 s.h. (max.
 4 s.h.)
 Supervised work experience in a professional situation related to the student's area of specialization.
 Prerequisite: approval of advisor.

-NFS 3930 1-4 s.h.
-Practicum
+NFS 3930 Practicum 1-4 s.h.
 Supervised work experience in a professional situation related to the student's area of specialization.
-Prerequisite: approval of advisor
+Prerequisite: approval of advisor.

 NFS 4250 Advanced Human Nutrition 4 s.h.
 Biochemical principles involved in the metabolism of specific nutrients.
 Problems in applying this knowledge to particular topics in nutrition.
-Prerequisites: CHM 1610 or CHM 3610; BIO 2240; NFS 2250.
+Prerequisites: CHM 1610 or CHM 3610 (BIO); BIO 2250; NFS 2270.

-NFS 4360 Lodging Management II (HMG) 2 s.h.
+NFS 4360 Lodging Management II (HTM) 2 s.h.